August 9, 2022

 How Many Patients Does a Neonatal Nurse Work With?

-Depending on the status of the patients and how many babies are born in a given period of time, NICU nurses usually work with just a few infants at a time.
-Typically nurses can expect to care for one or two patients at a time.
+Depending on the status of the patients and how many babies are born in a given period of time, a NICU nurse may work with just a few infants at a time.
 If there are serious medical issues, the more experienced NICU nurses in a team might focus on just one or two cases.

-It does take a specialized set of skills–beyond just medical ones–to work in the NICU.
-It can be fast-paced, stressful, and emotional, especially when working with family members.
-Strong communication skills and a calm, empathetic demeanor are key.
-In addition, because the patients are so tiny and even the smallest error can be life-threatening, a precise attention to detail cannot be understated.
+In general, having strong communication skills and a calm, empathetic demeanor are paramount.
+In addition, because the patients are so tiny and even the smallest error can be life-threatening, precise attention to detail cannot be understated.

 Neonatal Nurse Scope of Practice